xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/template_editor.md

 To do this, you'll need to:

 1. Place an order as an admin and stop on the invoice page.
-2. Open the **Template Editor** tool and turn ON the _Pick templates from page_ option.
+2. Open the **Template Editor** tool and turn on the "Pick templates from page" toggle.

    You'll see a main list of templates used on this page.
    ![invoice_page.png]({{site.baseurl}}/attachments/ref_1gdpZJ44/invoice_page.png)

-3. Pick a page element with a mouse (the element will be highlighted) and see the .twig file that corresponds with this element.
+3. Pick a page element with a mouse (the element will be highlighted) and check the .twig file that corresponds with this element.

    It will be the 'Shipping Address' info block in our case and the template that corresponds with it is `common/order/invoice/parts/bottom.address.shipping.twig`.
   ![highlighted_element.png]({{site.baseurl}}/attachments/ref_1gdpZJ44/highlighted_element.png)